pfazenda/CtxMod_BCVTB_EnergyPlus/README.md

 Brief Description
 ==================================

-These simulation concerns the experimental setup and application example used in our research for Context-based Thermodynamic Modeling of Building Spaces.
-It contains simulation files for a single Thermal Zone using the Buildings Controls Virtual Test Bed (BCVTB) and EnergyPlus.
-It also contains a Matlab simulation of the same building, using a Context-based model.
-The Dataset includes the following files:
+These simulation files concern the experimental setup and application example used for Context-based Thermodynamic Modeling of Building Spaces.
+The repository contains simulation files for a single Thermal Zone using the Buildings Controls Virtual Test Bed (BCVTB) and EnergyPlus.
+It also contains the Matlab simulation of the same building, using a Context-based model.
+The repository includes the following files:

 Simple.idf: The EnergyPlus input building used in the simulation.